 — Ishion Hutchinson

 “With no expectation to be anywhere and no interruptions caused by the usual responsibilities in my everyday life, I was afforded the time, the space and the quiet to just think.
 The ability to think freely and fully was critical to my writing process and it has made my writing better.
 The other element for good writing, in my experience, is also about the connection to community and those who will debate, discuss, contest, and challenge your ideas in the spirit of making them better.
 This may have been the biggest surprise during my time in Marfa—the connection with a remarkable community of people…”

 "Everything from the layout of [the house], to the golden, straw grasses in the yard and across the terrain of my run, to the excellently curated books in the library, the double mechanism of the window blinds, the absurdly gigantic but amenable neighborhood turkey, the densely star-filled sky, to an exquisite quiet overlaid by cooing doves, quacking crows, and the blaring train horn, to the empty streets and blowing tumbleweeds, the strong wind—all these things came together to form a perfect cosmos for me.
 I wrote easily and insightfully; found my way through the book and found clues toward the next book." —Renee Gladman

-The Lannan Residency Fellowship provides uninterrupted writing time for poets, writers, essayists, translators, scholars, curators, as well as indigenous, environmental and social justice activists.
+The Lannan Residency Fellowship provides uninterrupted writing time for poets, writers, essayists, translators, scholars, curators, as well as Native American, environmental and social justice activists.
 Residency durations are usually from four to six weeks.